yufeizhao/yufeizhao.github.io/211/index.md

 Introduction to combinatorics.
 Roughly the first half of the semester will focus on enumeration, and the second half on graph theory.

-**Prerequisites:** Student should be comfortable with writing mathematical proofs
+**Prerequisites:** Calculus II (GIR) and linear algebra (18.06 or 18.700 or 18.701).
+Prior experience with abstraction and proofs is helpful

 **Required textbook:** Miklós Bóna, _A Walk Through Combinatorics_, 3rd or 4th edition